-4. Emergency Removal
+5. Emergency Removal

-As part of the City's Graffiti Maintenance Program, the City has an emergency Graffiti removal capacity that enables the City to organise the removal of particularly offensive Graffiti four hours from it being reported to the City.
+As part of the City's Graffiti Maintenance Program, the City has an emergency graffiti removal capacity that enables the City to organise the removal of particularly offensive graffiti within four hours from it being reported to the City.

-Posters, Notices and Art
+Posters, Notices and Art Election Posters

-Election Posters